 Your aquarium is full of different types of bacteria all doing a specific job, you have Nitrosomonas Bacteria that convert Ammonia into Nitrite, you have Nitrobacter Bacteria that converts Nitrite to Nitrate and you have Bacteria that feed off organic waste such as uneaten food, poop, and detritus, just to name a few.

-The bacteria that are most likely to cause a milky cloudiness to your aquarium are called Heterotrophic Bacteria and these are the ones feeding on the decaying waste.
-They can have explosions of multiplication when a food source is in abundance and these will then become visible as a ‘Milky’ color due to the amount floating in the water column.
+The bacteria that most likely caused a milky cloudiness to your aquarium are called Heterotrophic Bacteria and these are the ones feeding on the decaying waste.
+They can have explosions of multiplication when a food source is in abundance.
+A water change and reguar maintenance will remedy this.

 What this shows you is that you need to do more to remove the decaying matter in your tank.
 More frequent water changes, vacuuming the sand bed, turkey basting your rocks, cleaning your floss/socks more often, increasing your clean-up-crew or reducing your bio-load by having less fish or feeding less.
 The cloudiness will soon clear with a bit of maintenance and a water change!